To the Home Page

 Overview

 I’m excited to present the compact USB macropad, which I came up with back in my college days and finally made into a real thing.
-EclairM0 is small (5×4 cm), very thin (only 8 mm), lightweight (15 g), and can last 10+ hours on a single charge.
+EclairM0 is small (5×4 cm), very thin (only 8 mm), lightweight (15 g), and can run for up to 8 hours off a rechargeable coin battery.

 I’ve designed this device to be as small as possible, but also comfortable, intuitive, and practical.
 It has 14 low-force tactile buttons with a large touch target, which is more than enough for entering any text.
-The small monochrome OLED screen has yellow pixels that are easier on the eyes when the device is used in low-light environments.
-The reversible USB‑C port is conveniently located on the top.
+The small monochrome OLED screen has yellow pixels that are easier on the eyes in low-light environments.
+The reversible USB‑C port is conveniently located on the top and is used for both charging and data transfer.

 Components on the bottom of the PCB